Partner with Local Missionaries in Cambodia

 A local ministry's radio program transitioned from a two-hour-per-day broadcast to 20 hours each day, and the ministry leader is thrilled at this new outreach opportunity.
 Even before the new schedule began, the radio program reached at least 2 million listeners within a six-month period.
 “We thank God for these blessings,” the ministry leader said.
 “And by the grace of God, we will do whatever we can to take advantage of these opportunities for the gospel's sake.”
 Donations of $25 or $50 support such outreach and evangelism.

-Help Bring Villages to Faith in Cambodia
+Help Bring Word of Salvation in Cambodia